What’s your favourite pasta sauce?

 - Cook the onion in the olive oil over medium heat until really really soft but not brown, about 15 - 20 minutes.

-- Turn the heat up and add tomato paste and cook for a few minutes, stirring.
+- Turn the heat up and add tomato paste and cook for a minute or so, stirring.

 - Add the garlic and the tomatoes.
 Season very generously with salt and pepper.
 Stir, and simmer for at least 1 hour, but 2 hours is better.
 Keep stirring from time to time.
 Taste for seasoning.
 Remove garlic if desired.